---

 Earlier, pagination looked like this:

-Here, loading next set of data required user to click on next page button.
+Here, loading the next set of data required the user to click on the next page

 Detecting the visibility of elements during scroll was a hard problem until